joergkrause/nyaf/docs/md/docs/lib/events.md

 }
 ~~~

 The `Event` type conforms to HTML 5 DOM.
-Replace according the attached event (`MouseEvent` etc., see [here](https://developer.mozilla.org/en-US/docs/Web/API/Event) for details).
+Replace the type according the attached event (`MouseEvent` etc., see [here](https://developer.mozilla.org/en-US/docs/Web/API/Event) for details).

 ### Syntax Enhancements

+This section shows some variations of the event syntax that might better suit your needs.

 #### Short Form

-If you don't need access to the parameter of the event (example: a click, which just happens), the a short form is possible:
+If you don't need access to the parameters of the event (example: a click, which just happens), a short form is possible:

 ~~~tsx
 <button type="button" n-on-click={this.clickMe}>